Pakkerman/clipboard-thingy/logs.md

 - BUG: Somthing wrong when fetching text.getAll, if the data includes a long string of number, the app will freeze, and not able to be reload, revisit, only way is to delete the row in the backend to fix it.
     - with text.getAll, both useQuery, and utils.invalidate are affected.
     - Only the boardId with long string of numbers will be affect, other boardId will not freeze.

+### 1120
+- Change text content from varchar to text type in schema
+-  Add shortcut to "ENTER" key to BoardManager.tsx to start the app, and starting state to show loading spinner
+-  Fix LoadingSpinner Tailwind parsing issue, dynamic size is not possible because the classname is produced only at compile time.
+At runtime, different size is missing in style sheet.
+Result to just let it resize on itself.
+- remove QRCode url text display